slon is the daemon application that "runs" Slony-I replication. A slon instance must be run for each node in a Slony-I cluster.

 early versions of Slony-I, the "suggested"

-value was 2, which would list output at
+log_level value was 2, which would list output at

 all levels down to debugging level 2.
 In Slony-I version 2, it

-is recommended to set log_level
+is recommended to set log_level to 0; most of the

 consistently interesting log information is generated at levels